GfellerLab/SIB_workshop/workbooks/Cell_lines.md

 ## Alternative or Sample-weighted downstream analysis of *metacells*

-For the sample-weighted analysis, we use a pipeline avalable with our [SuperCell](https://github.com/GfellerLab/SuperCell) package.
+For the sample-weighted analysis, we use a pipeline available with our [SuperCell](https://github.com/GfellerLab/SuperCell) package.

 ### Dimensionality reduction